16 Error Detection: Checksums and CRC

 Error Correction (Forward Error Correction): Fixes errors without retransmission

-Detection + Retransmit Low (2-4 bytes) Variable Wi-Fi, TCP, most IoT
+• Detection + Retransmit: overhead Low (2-4 bytes), latency Variable, best for Wi-Fi, TCP, and most IoT deployments

 For most IoT applications, error detection with retransmission is preferred because: 1.
 Errors are rare (< 1% on good links) 2.
 FEC overhead is expensive for constrained devices 3.
 Retransmission latency is acceptable for sensor data